 As a customer-owned utility, we do not operate to earn a profit or to serve the investment needs of stockholders.
 Prices are based on the costs to serve our community with safe, reliable water and electricity.

 We work hard to control costs and operate as efficiently as possible.
-Electric and water prices have not increased since 2016.
-During this time, we have been able to maintain funding for valuable limited income assistance programs, conservation incentives, and infrastructure investments without increasing electric and water prices.
+For five years, from 2017 - 2021, we were able to maintain funding for valuable limited income assistance programs, conservation incentives, and infrastructure investments without increasing electric and water prices.

-After five years of stable prices, rising costs of operations and the need to repair aging infrastructure will require an increase in the price of water and electric services in 2022.
-However maintaining affordability will always be an important principle.
+After five years of no increase, rising costs of operations and the need to repair aging infrastructure required an increase in the price of water and electric services in 2022.
+However, maintaining affordability will always be an important principle.

 Our 2022 budget reflects investments to ensure we can continue to provide safe and reliable water and electricity even as critical infrastructure ages and new challenges arise.

-We begin the price/rate-setting process annually in the summer.
-Through a series of public meetings, your elected Board of Commissioners provides feedback and direction on spending for major capital projects and potential price changes for customers.
+The July meeting was the first in a series of public meetings during which your elected Board of Commissioners will provide feedback and direction on spending for major capital projects and potential price changes for customers.

 City of Eugene residents elect five commissioners to four-year terms to form the EWEB Board of Commissioners.
 The elected Board is responsible for overall governance of the utility.